pratyapatil/Project_Gutenberg/README.md

 The API documentation is available via Swagger UI.
 After starting the development server, navigate to http://localhost:8000/swagger/ to view the API documentation.

-## Deployment

-The application can be deployed to various hosting platforms such as Heroku, AWS, or PythonAnywhere.
-Refer to the hosting provider's documentation for specific deployment instructions.

 ## Contributing

 Contributions are welcome!
 Feel free to fork the repository and submit pull requests for any enhancements or bug fixes.